Distributional Modeling and Forecasting of Natural Gas Prices: Results and Discussion

-We also tested whether the differences observed in Pinball Loss (\Cref{fig:pinball_loss}) are significant.
-Therefore we used the DM-Test again.
-This time calculating it for the Pinball Loss at each of the 99 values of the probability grid.
-This time, we only tested if the Proposed Model outperforms the \ac{VAR} and \ac{ARIMA} models and not vise versa.
-This was necessary to present the results concisely in a single figure. \Cref{fig:pb_dm_plot} presents the P-Values as well as the test-statistic over the probability grid.
-A higher P-Value (lower tests-statistic) indicates, that the performance of the Benchmark is closer to the proposed Model vise versa.
-The P-Values are below 5\% for all Models over the whole probability grid, indicating that the proposed models significantly outperform the benchmarks.
+We also tested if the observed differences in Pinball Loss (see \Cref{fig:pinball_loss}) are significant.
+Therefore we used the DM-Test with respect to the Pinball Loss of each percentile.
+That is, we can present the results concisely in \Cref{fig:pb_dm_plot}.
+It shows the P-Values (top) and test-statistics (bottom).
+Lower values indicate that the proposed model outperforms the benchmark.
+Furthermore, all P-Values are below 5\% for all benchmarks.
+This means that the proposed models significantly outperform the benchmarks at all percentiles.

-Moreover, we constructed a probability integral transform (PIT) histogram for both proposed forecasting models to evaluate the calibration accuracy, see \Cref{fig:pit}.
+Lastly, we constructed a probability integral transform (PIT) histogram for both proposed models to evaluate the calibration accuracy, see \Cref{fig:pit}.
 Each bin represents a probability segment of the predictive distribution with a predicted probability of 5\%.
 A perfectly calibrated model would produce a uniformly shaped histogram.
-That is, the figure indicates that both models are calibrated reasonably well while the Month-Ahead model has a small tendency of underdispersion \autocite{raftery2005using}.
-However, overall the forecasting model seems to be well calibrated.
+That is, the figure indicates that both models are calibrated reasonably well while the Month-Ahead model has a slight tendency of underdispersion \autocite{raftery2005using}.

-To keep this paper concise we decided to present the proposed model only in contrast of presenting each model that was considered during the model building process.
-However, we estimated several variations of the two proposed models, either leaving out (-) one model component or adding one (+) to assess the relative importance of each component.
-We used the DM-Test to compare the predictive performance of these models analogous to the models discussed above.
-The results with respect to the \ac{CRPS} are presented in \Cref{fig:dm_plot}.
+To keep this paper concise, we decided to present the proposed model only instead of presenting each model considered during the model building process.
+We only discussed the proposed models in detail to keep this paper concise.
+However, we considered several variations of the two proposed models, either leaving out (-) or adding (+) model components.
+This is helpful to assess the relative importance of each component.
+We used the DM-Test with respect to the CRPS to compare the predictive performance of these models. \Cref{fig:dm_plot} shows the results.
+The figure can be interpreted as follows.
+The main body shows the test-statistics of DM-Tests testing whether the y-axis model outperforms the x-axis model.
+Therefore, inspecting the last column of the Day-Ahead facet answers whether any model (denoted on the y-axis) outperforms the proposed model (the last entry on the x-axis).
+The latter is not the case which means that neither adding nor removing model components yields a significantly better predictive performance.
+This also holds true for the proposed Month-Ahead model.